Ignazio Beschin

-Giuseppe Beschin (26 August 1880 - 29 October 1952) - in religion Ignazio - was an Italian Roman Catholic priest and professed member from the Order of Friars Minor.
+Ignazio Beschin (born Giuseppe Beschin; 26 August 1880 - 29 October 1952) was an Italian Catholic priest and professed member from the Order of Friars Minor.
 He studied in northern Italian cities for the priesthood while he did his Franciscan formation before serving as a professor in Rome in addition to holding several other important positions.
 Beschin was noted for his spiritual direction and for having been a good confessor while he spent most of his career spearheading efforts for the beatification cause of Bernardino da Portogruaro (having been the vice-postulator for his order).
 Beschin also had served in several leadership roles during his time as a priest that saw him move often from the north to Rome.

 The beatification cause for the late priest was introduced in late 1978 and he became titled as a Servant of God at the outset.
 The cause reached a decisive moment in 2017 when he became titled as Venerable after Pope Francis signed a decree acknowledging his heroic virtue.